 Here are some tips to manage your online identity:

-- Create positive content: Since many aspects of online identity management fall outside of your control, it is a good idea to focus on what you can control.
+• Create positive content: Since many aspects of online identity management fall outside of your control, it is a good idea to focus on what you can control.
 This means creating lots of positive content, whether that is blog posts, web pages, social media posts, guest contributions on other established websites in your niche, or creating videos.
-If you create and promote quality content about yourself, you can cause it to rise in search results and effectively push down any negative content that may be lurking in Google’s databases.
+If you create and promote quality content about yourself, you can cause it to rise in search results and effectively push down any negative content lurking in Google’s databases.

-- Manage Wikipedia: Managing a Wikipedia page is no small feat.
+• Manage Wikipedia: Managing a Wikipedia page is no small feat.
 If your business has one, keep a watchful eye on what people are adding to it.
-If edits are needed, consider hiring a professional Wikipedia editor before taking a DIY approach.
+If Wikipedia edits are needed, consider hiring a professional Wikipedia editor before taking a DIY approach.
 Here is a blog article in which we dive into all of the reasons why this is a good option for most.
-Don't have a page?
+Don’t have a page?
 Check out these free Wikipedia alternatives.

 Protecting your online identity from search engines

 All of the above tips are excellent starting points for online identity management.
-But what if your goal is to actually conceal your true identity online?
-There are plenty of reasons why a person would want to mask their personal identity, including when they are expressing unpopular opinions on heated topics, or to appeal to various groups with competing interests.
+But what if your goal is to conceal your true identity online?
+There are plenty of reasons why a person would want to mask their personal identity, including when they are expressing unpopular opinions on heated topics or to appeal to various groups with competing interests.

 One of the most effective ways to mask your online identity is to create different personas for various online interactions.
 Everyone has a right to their opinion, but if yours may be a threat to your reputation, you can create an alternate persona (or a pseudonym) for it.
-Pseudonyms enable us to share controversial opinions without worrying about the risk they may pose to your reputation.
+Pseudonyms enable us to share controversial opinions without worrying about the risk they may pose to our reputation.

 Threats to your online identity

-- Honey traps: A honey trap is an investigative practice in which a person will seduce their target in order to place them in a compromised position, often with photographic or video evidence that they will then post online.
+• Honey traps: A honey trap is an investigative practice in which a person will seduce their target in order to place them in a compromised position, often with photographic or video evidence that they will then post online.

-- False content: False or misleading blog posts, social media posts, and reviews can all damage your online identity.
+• False content: False or misleading blog posts, social media posts, and reviews can all damage your online identity.

-- Social media and email manipulation: Hackers can steal your passwords and other personal information to start posting offensive or unflattering comments, pictures, or videos.
+• Social media and email manipulation: Hackers can steal your passwords and other personal information to start posting offensive or unflattering comments, pictures, or videos.

-- Unauthorized leaks: If the wrong information about you gets into the wrong hands, it can fuel fires with news publications, competitors, and anyone else who may benefit from harming your online identity.
+• Unauthorized leaks: If the wrong information about you gets into the wrong hands, it can fuel fires with news publications, competitors, and anyone else who may benefit from harming your online identity.

 Whether you are a target for online identity manipulation or not, online identity management techniques can help you to put your best self forward online.
-In an age when a simple Google search is becoming the deciding factor in reaching your goals and objectives, your online identity must be portrayed in a manner that you’d like.
+In an age when a simple Google search is becoming the deciding factor in reaching your goals and objectives, your online identity must be portrayed in the manner that you’d like.

 Online Identity Management FAQs